amazon-braket/amazon-braket-sdk-python/CONTRIBUTING.md

 1. Run `tox`, to run all the unit tests, linters, and documentation creation, and verify that all checks and tests pass.
 1. If your changes include documentation changes, please see the [Documentation Guidelines](#documentation-guidelines).

-### Commit Your Change
+### Send a Pull Request

+GitHub provides additional documentation on [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).

+Please remember to:
+* Use PR titles that follow the guidelines under [PR Title Format](#pr-title-format).
+* Send us a pull request, answering any default questions in the pull request interface.
+* Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

+#### PR Title Format

-We use commit messages to update the project version number and generate changelog entries, so it's important for them to follow the right format.
-Valid commit messages include a prefix, separated from the rest of the message by a colon and a space.
+We use commit messages to update the project version number and generate changelog entries.
+The PR title is used as the commit message when merging a PR, so it's important for PR titles to follow the right format.
+Valid PR titles include a prefix, separated from the rest of the message by a colon and a space.
 Here are a few examples:

 ```
 feature: support new parameter for `xyz`